-We(Company Name) , do certify that on the
+We , do certify that on the

+(Company Name)

-' 1 W e will expend a minimum of%
+we will expend a minimum of %

+(Project Name)
-of the total dollar amount of the contract with certified MBE firms and a minimum of % of the total

-dollar amount of the work with WBE.
+of the total dollar amount of the contract with certified MBE firms and a minimum of \\\\\% of the total dollar amount of the work with WBE.

 Name, Address, & Phone Number of Sub- Service Provider MWBE Category Work description % of Work

-Minority categories: Black, African American ( B ), H Female ( F ) Socially an L), Asian American (A) Ameri Disadvantaged (S) Disabled (D)
+\Minority categories: Black, African American (B), Hispanic or Latino (L), Asian American (A) American Indian (I), Female (F) Socially and Economically Disadvantaged (S) Disabled (D)

-The undersigned will enter into a formal agre of fulfill this commitment may constitute a backer.
-The undersigned hereby certifies that he/she laubmitter to the commitment herein set forth reach of contract et.
+The undersigned will enter into a formal agreement with MWBE firms for work listed in this schedule.
+Failure to fulfill this commitment may constitute a breach of contract.

-•

-Date:

-Name & Title of Authorized Representative

-Signature of Authorized Representative
+The undersigned hereby certifies that he/she has read the terms of this commitment and is authorized to bind the submitter to the commitment herein set forth.